babayaga-creator/dev-cicd-final/README.md

 4. Create a branch named dev and add, commit your changes. it will trigger a workflow named deploy-stage.

 5. in order to activate the second workflow named deploy-production. simply create a pull request into main from dev branch.
+Dont forget to remove the remote and local branch after successful merge.